husonlab/splitstree6/doc/user-manual.md

 The side panel contains items for styling the taxon labels and for adding marks to the taxa.
 The line width can be set here.
-In addition, there are items to determine which traits are to be shown in pie charats and whether to a legend.
+In addition, there are items to determine which traits are to be shown in pie charts and whether to a legend.
+To change the colors used in pie charts, press on the items in the legend.
+These are then stored in the traits block in the `TRAITCOLOR` entry.
 Also, there is a menu button for determining how to represent character-state changes along an edge.
 The choices are has hatches (short marks), labels, compact labels and counts.

 ## World map tab

 The *World Map tab* shows a map of the world and places any traits data that comes with latitude and longitude assignments on the map .
+To change the colors used in pie charts, press on the items in the legend.
+They are stored in the traits block in the `TAXONCOLOR` entry.
 The world tab has a toolbar and side panel, the latter is hidden by default, but can be opened using the toggle button at the top right of the tab.

 This tab appears when the input data contains a traits block that has latitude and longitude specifications .